davefp/presentations/deploying_with_capistrano/deploying_with_capistrano.md

 # The Basics

-Add it to your gemfile
+Add it to your gemfile:

 ```ruby
 gem 'capistrano'
 ```

-Get it installed
+Get it installed:

 ```
 bundle install